Visiting Norfolk's seals

 During your visit please follow this advice...

-The pup stays on the beach and their mother will often remain in the water, watching from a distance.
-By staying further up the beach from the seal you avoid walking between them and their mother.
+While the pup stays on the beach, their mother will often remain in the water, watching their pup from a distance.
+By staying up the beach from the seal you avoid walking between them and their mother.
 This enables the mother to reach their pup for feeds, and for mature seals, it gives them an escape route should they become spooked.

-Stick to marked paths and be aware that seals move around and may also be on them.
+Seals move around so stick to marked paths and be aware that seals may also be on them.

 Download our factsheet for more information about grey seals: